Franchise Validation Process: How to Talk to Franchisees

 Franchise validation is not optional — it is the single most important step in your due diligence process.
 The FDD gives you the legal framework; validation gives you the truth.
 Commit to making at least 20 calls, ask consistent questions, listen carefully for patterns, and let the collective experience of existing franchisees guide your decision.

 The best franchise investments are made by buyers who do the hard work of validation before signing on the dotted line.
 Do not shortcut this step — your financial future depends on it.
+One caveat as you make those calls: selection bias and gag clauses can distort what current franchisees tell you.
+Our guide to why validation calls can mislead explains the distortions and how to correct for them.

 Ready to start your franchise research?
 Browse franchise FDD reports on VetMyFranchise to begin your due diligence with data, then validate what you find with real franchisee conversations.